Catholic Clerical Union

-The Catholic Clerical Union is an American Anglo-Catholic organization founded in 1886 as the Clerical Union for the Maintenance and Defence of Catholic Principles.
+The Catholic Clerical Union was an American Anglo-Catholic organization founded in 1886 as the Clerical Union for the Maintenance and Defence of Catholic Principles, to promote catholic principles and practice in the Episcopal Church.
+Its membership was open to clergy and seminarians.

 In 2006, its website listed chapters for Albany, Chicago, Dallas-Fort Worth, New England, New York-New Jersey-Connecticut, and Northern Indiana.
+In subsequent years, however, the union became defunct.

-An organization with the name Catholic Clerical Union was incorporated in California as a domestic non-profit on October 12, 2017 (number C4073892).
+An entity with the name "Catholic Clerical Union" was incorporated in California as a domestic non-profit on October 12, 2017 (entity no. 4073892).
+However, the entity's current status is listed as "Suspended - FTB/SOS" - suspended by the California Franchise Tax Board (FTB) and/or the Secretary of State (SOS), likely for either unpaid fees and/or failure to file a statement of information (SOS).